ikostan/Build_Backend_REST_API_with_Python_and_Django/README.md

 # Step 3: Use pip to install virtualenv
 sudo pip3 install virtualenv

-# Step 4: Launch your Python 3 virtual environment, here the name of my virtual environment will be env3
+# Step 4: Launch your Python 3 virtual environment, here the name of my virtual environment will be `venv`
-virtualenv -p python3 env3
+virtualenv -p python3 venv

 # Step 5: Activate your new Python 3 environment.
 There are two ways to do this
 . env3/bin/activate # or source env3/bin/activate which does exactly the same thing